astronomer/terraform-google-astronomer-gcp/astronomer/README.md

 Given a kubernetes API server access in the form of a file ./kubeconfig, deploy Astronomer

 Cluster prereq setup expected after applying one of the cloud-specific terraform modules:

 - 'astronomer' namespace
 - DB, secret astro-db-postgresql
 - secret astronomer-tls with data tls.crt, tls.key

+This is currently inteded to be used as a terraform module imported by the other modules in this directory.